fortify/sample-parser/README.md

     - __Vulnerability view template (view-template):__ definition of view template that is used by SSC to represent details of vulnerability parsed by a parser.
     View template is responsible for defining which attributes of a vulnerability will be represented in vulnerability details view and also defines where exactly vulnerability attribute values will be represented.
-    Defining view templates makes sense for the plugins that can produce custom vulnerability attributes that do not exist in SSC data model.
-    In this case SSC will not be able to generate UI to represent the custom attributes and defining vew template is the only way to tell SSC how vulnerability parsed by a plugin should be represented.
+    All parser plugins must specify a view template - even if they only produce attributes already existing in SSC.
+This is to avoid any inconsistency of content and dependency of plugin's view on the native view presented by a specific version of SSC.
+(Although SSC 17.10 currently defaults to using its native view if the viewtemplate is absent, this is being removed.
+In the next release, no issue details will be displayed if the viewtemplate is absent.)
-    There are few rules that SSC follows to generate UI from vew template.
+    There are a few rules that SSC follows to generate UI from vew template.
 Understanding of these rules will help plugin developers to create valid template.
     Vulnerability details area consist of 3 vertical sub-areas (columns).
 Each of these columns can display 1 or more vulnerability attributes.
     Columns are defined from left to right.
 It is not allowed to define column's content with higher index and leave column with lower index empty.
     Columns can contain different number of attributes, as in the example below